What is a request to divide a trademark application?

 What happens when goods or services are divided?

-A subset of the original identification of goods or services will remain in the original application which may be considered a parent application retaining the original application number.
+A subset of the original identification of goods or services will remain in the original application called the “parent application” which retains the original application number.
 A new application number will be assigned to each child application resulting from the request to divide.

 Depending upon the status and outstanding issues involved in the parent application, a request to divide may lead to several different outcomes.
 For example, the parent application may be allowed while the child application is rejected.
 Another example may be the allowance of a Statement of Use in one application while the other application may require an extension of time to file such evidence of use.